 Selecting a Wireless Card

 The first step in choosing a wireless card is making sure it is compatible with your computer and operating system.
-Most wireless cards plug into Mini PCIe, and if your computer has this slot then the card will be electronically compatible.
-Some cards are USB or PCI based, so ensure you’re buying a card that has the corresponding connection.
-Next, you must make sure there is a driver available for that card and the operating system you plan to use (Windows for example).
-At Logic Supply, we make sure to choose cards that have a broad range of compatibility, with most of our wireless cards supporting both Linux and Windows.
+Most wireless cards plug into Mini PCIe and M.2 Key-E for Wi-Fi or M.2 Key-B for Cellular connectivity.
+If your computer has this slot then the card will be electromechanically compatible.
+Most cards today are PCIe based, so ensure you’re buying a card and motherboard that has the corresponding connections required.
+Some cards use PCIe for the Wi-Fi and the USB for Bluetooth connectivity, so when choosing a card that supports both, be sure the slot you are inserting it to supports both PCIe and USB signaling.
+Next, you must make sure there are drivers available for that card and the operating system you plan to use (Windows for example).
+At OnLogic, we make sure to choose cards that have a broad range of compatibility, with most of our wireless cards support both Linux and Windows operating systems.

 Once you know the card will work with your computer, you need to ensure it’s right for the kind of network you’ll be connecting to.
-Wireless networking cards are broken down into different variants, represented by 802.11 followed by a letter.
-For example, the modern wireless standard is 802.11ac (we’ve discussed Wireless AC before).
+Wi-Fi cards are broken down to the technology they have, for example, the newest cards feature W-Fi 6.
+The legacy terms for wireless networking cards are broken down into different variants, represented by 802.11 (an IEEE specification) followed by a letter(s).
+For example, the modern wireless standard is 802.11ax (Now known as Wi-Fi 6) .
 Previous versions included “b”,”g”,”n” and “a”.
 Except for “a”, wireless networks are cross compatible, meaning a “g” enabled card can connect to an “n” network (provided that function is not disabled by your router or IT team).
 However, if you want the full bandwidth and features of the newest networks, you need a matching wireless card.

 Also important for some customers is the brand of the chipset running the card.
-Examples of these include Intel, Broadcom and Atheros.
-The brand of the card doesn’t necessarily indicate specific features, many times it comes down to experience and personal preference.
+Examples of these include Intel, Broadcom and Qualcomm Atheros.
+The manufacturer of the card doesn’t necessarily indicate specific features, many times it comes down to experience and personal preference and what your application requires.

 The last thing to check is if the card includes Bluetooth onboard.
 Although most modern wireless cards come with it, some still don’t.
 Bluetooth is great for connecting wireless peripherals and other devices to your computer.
-Like WiFi, Bluetooth has multiple versions available , with the most current version being 4.0, also known as Bluetooth LE (low energy).
+Like Wi-Fi, Bluetooth has multiple versions available , with the most current version being 5.2.
 Bluetooth is also backwards compatible, meaning all versions can interconnect with each other.
 However, as with wireless internet, you lose some features doing this.

 Which Wireless Antenna Do I Need?